Volunteers and Peer Mentors

 Peer Mentors cover a wide range of day-to-day duties, and we aim to match your work tasks to your strengths.

-If you are interested in becoming a Peer mentor or any type of volunteer you can contact me on 07788 317930 or email me at firstname.lastname@example.org for more information.
+If you are interested in becoming a Peer Mentor or volunteer of any type, please contact us on 01622 690864 for more information.

-I will send you an application pack; and when this is completed and returned we will arrange to meet.
+We will send you an application pack, and when this is completed and returned we will arrange to meet you.

 All roles are subject to a police check which we will pay for; these checks take between 2 weeks and 2 months.
 Having a criminal history does not mean you cannot work with us; if you have one we will design a risk assessment for you.
 Once you have received clearance we will arrange a start date for you.
 You will be allocated a supervisor who will arrange email and intranet access.